Sexual Orientation Discrimination Lawyers

 It is also important to get trusted legal advice as soon as possible.
 These agencies usually have a backlog of cases and it can take a long time for them to investigate.
 Our firm can start gathering evidence on your behalf right away.
 We can also help you take legal action to recover compensation for the damages you have suffered.

 We carefully review all documentation related to your claim, including policy manuals, timesheets, memos, performance review and emails.
 We identify and interview witnesses, including co-workers and managers.
-Our attorneys know how to build strong cases that employers must take seriously.
+Our sexual orientation discrimination attorneys know how to build strong cases that employers must take seriously.

 Depending on your situation, you may be able to recover compensation for back pay, lost future wages, liquidated damages (double damages) and attorney’s fees.
 Many times, we are able to negotiate settlements with employers that meet the needs of our clients.